istio/istio.io/content/docs/tasks/traffic-management/debugging-istio/index.md

 OR

-* Follow along using similar commands against your own application running in a Kubernetes cluster.
+* Use similar commands against your own application running in a Kubernetes cluster.

 ## Get an overview of your mesh